 What Still Worked: Plot-Driven Narratives with Characters You Love to Hate and Grow to Love

 I could not believe how many things were going on as I read the story, making me flip the pages rapidly to see what would happen next.
 There is the entire love triangle going on between Elizabeth – Todd Wilkins – Jessica.
 Yet unlike modern YA books that seem to get all hung-up on just this thread, Double Love also takes on the mystery of the older brother (Steven Wakefield) from University going back home during the weekends (more often than usual), why is that?
 Then there’s the whole thing between the twins’ father and the new associate in his lawfirm with whom he has been spending inordinately long hours with – are their parents getting a divorce?
 There’s the battle between the wealthy Fowlers and the Patmans (very Gossip Girl – California version) who are bidding for the ownership of the high school football field.
 Will Jessica’s scheming and lying face be revealed in the end?
 Will she get her comeuppance?
 And what’s with this dangerous dude with the fast car, Rick Andover?
 I don’t even remember his character at all.
-A friend who’s a divorce lawyer Mesa AZ was a major help in describing alot of the steps.
 Then there are the rumors about Elizabeth in school and how her best friend Enid Rollins tried to stick up for her even if it was against her overly-judgmental and extremely possessive boyfriend Ronnie Edwards’ wishes.
 Oh yes, one drama after the next; clearly a plot-driven story, but with enough rounded characters allowing the reader to root for the good guys (or the bad girls, whatever rocks your boat), with enough investment in the narrative to want to see the story through til the end.
 That is what continues to work for me.

 I did not remember Jessica Wakefield being this narcissistic, though.
 She is clearly manipulative, self-absorbed, and a pathological liar.
 Accusing someone of date rape is serious, yet she gets away with it – no thanks to her twin sister, Elizabeth, who should have known better yet seemed incapable of ever showing some kind of tough love.
 But then again, this kind of foil character is essential to highlight just how pure and golden Elizabeth is.
 There were also quick little sketches of other characters (Winston Egbert, Lila Fowler, Bruce Patman, Dana Larson) that would make any avid reader want to pick up the other books in the series, in the hopes of finding out more about their story.